Kartikey-Singh-Gahlot/toDoApp/README.md

 - React.js - Component-based UI and state management
 - HTML - Structure of the game
-- CSS - Styling and animations
+- TailwindCSS - Styling and animations
 - JavaScript - Logic and interactivity